-Paulus Immobilien from Grünwald (Bavaria) wants to build an office and commercial high-rise building in Frankfurt’s European District, according to the publication in July 2017.
-The company has acquired a 6,800-square-meter site at Europa-Allee, on the corner of Pariser Straße.
+Paulus Immobilien from Grünwald (Bavaria) is building an office and commercial high-rise building in Frankfurt’s European District.
+The company has acquired a 6,800-square-meter site at Europa-Allee, on the corner of Pariser Strasse.
 The seller is Aurelis Real Estate.
-On the site directly opposite the Praedium high-rise are a 60-meter-tall building and another seven-storey building with a total of around 40,000 square meters of gross floor space between them.
+On the site directly opposite the Praedium high-rise, a 60-meter-tall building and another seven-storey building are planned.
+The total amount of space is 40,000 square meters (430,556 square feet) of gross floor space for both projects.

 Status March 27, 2018: The Frankfurter Allgemeine Zeitung newspaper (FAZ) intends to accommodate up to 1,000 employees in the office tower presented here.
 Only a few hundred meters from their current headquarters in the Hellerhofstrasse, the new location of the German national daily newspaper will be headquartered.
 The FAZ was previously searching for alternatives because of the outdated and oversized premises at the Hellerhofstrasse.
 The high energy costs and a need for renovation in the amount of 60 to 80 million euros forced the plans.
 The planned office tower on the construction site 43 is expected to be ready in early 2021, according to a FAZ press release.